 Benoît Fontaine, Chair (Stanbridge Station, Quebec)

 Hailing from Stanbridge Station, Quebec, Benoît Fontaine, Chair of Chicken Farmers of Canada, first joined the Board of Directors in 2013 as an alternate and became the Quebec Director in 2014.
 He farms in the Lac Champlain area and raises chickens and turkeys.
-A former high school Canadian history teacher, and 2nd generation chicken farmer, Benoît has also been heavily involved in the Union des producteurs agricoles since 1999.
+A former high school Canadian history teacher and principal, and 2nd generation chicken farmer, Benoît has also been heavily involved with the Éleveurs de volailles du Quebec since 1999.
 Benoît became Chair in 2016.

 The Board looks forward to continuing its work together, ensuring that Canada’s chicken industry continues to deliver on consumer expectations for excellence.
 The vison for the organization is that Canadian chicken be consumers’ preferred and trusted protein.

 The mission is to lead and grow a sustainable Canadian chicken industry, while strengthening trust and enhancing value for Canadians.
 Canadians want Canadian chicken, so we deliver them fresh, locally raised food, just the way they like it.

 The Raised by a Canadian Farmer brand is a showcase of the commitment of farmers to provide families with nutritious chicken raised to the highest standards of care, quality and freshness.
 People care deeply about their food, about knowing where it comes from and that what they’re serving to their family and friends is of the highest quality.

 The Raised by a Canadian Farmer logo is not simply to identify our products as being Canadian, it stands for excellence – in all aspects of who we are and what we do.
 It stands for excellence in food safety, animal care, and a commitment to minimizing our impact on the environment.Source : CFC